Vocations - Holy Orders

 The Sacrament of Holy Orders and the Sacrament of Marriage are two Sacraments that are at the service of others.
 Alongside the consecrated life, the consecrated single life, and the permanent diaconate, they are vocations.
 A vocation is a state of life to which God personally calls an individual.
 God invites each of us to follow Him and live in the world in a very distinct way.

 Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time.
 It sets apart an individual man to be life-long co-worker in the Lord’s vineyard.
 His entire life, love, and energy is directed to the mission of Christ and His Church.
-The first stage of discernment is the priesthood and through ordination a man shares in Christ’s priesthood.
+Through ordination a man shares in Christ’s priesthood.

 For more information about the priesthood, contact one of our parish priests at 419-738-2115 or check out the Archdiocese of Cincinnati vocations website: http://www.cincinnativocations.org/ You can also click here for more information about the priesthood in general.